wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 	- How could you create a menu in Bash? #flashcard
 		- ![image.png](../assets/image_1658921094274_0.png)
 	- What is the use of **trap**?
-		- You can catch OS signals with it as CTL^C and prevent the scri -
+		- You can catch OS signals with it as CTL^C and prevent the scrpt to stop -